leonxcom/CodeTok/DEVELOPMENT.md

-# ViliVili Development Documentation
+# Vilivili Development Documentation

 ## Project Overview

-ViliVili is an innovative AI project and code application sharing platform.
+Vilivili is an innovative AI project and code application sharing platform.
 It is built with Next.js, uses TypeScript as the development language, and integrates multiple UI component libraries to provide a rich user interface experience.

 ## Technology Stack